 How to Play YouTube With Phone Locked

-The point of the platform is for you to upload content that you find interesting and see if you can gather an audience.
+The point of the YouTube platform is for you to upload content that you find interesting and see if you can gather an audience.
 Topics on YouTube range from gaming to music to art and anything in between.
-The possibilities are endless on here.
-In fact, the platform has become so popular that Facebook is trying to create its own to compete with it.
+The possibilities are endless here.
+In fact, the platform has become so popular that Facebook is trying to create its own video service to compete with YouTube.

 Unfortunately, YouTube automatically shuts off if you lock your phone.

 That said, there are ways around this.
 In this guide, we’re going to showcase how you can work your way around the phone lock system and ensure you can listen to YouTube videos regardless of if you’re on your phone or not.

 How To Play YouTube With Phone Locked